visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ### What Motivated the Release?

-When we did our first external [announcement](https://eng.uber.com/deck-gl-framework/) of deck.gl in November 2016 (announcing the deck.gl v3 release), we also stated our intent to improve and expand deck.gl's layer catalog in future releases, and that is a major part of what we are doing now through the deck.gl v4 release.
+When we did our first [external announcement](https://eng.uber.com/deck-gl-framework/) of deck.gl in November 2016 (announcing the deck.gl v3 release), we also stated our intention to improve and expand deck.gl's layer catalog in future releases, and that is a major part of what we are doing now through the deck.gl v4 release.

 deck.gl v3 saw rapid adoption across a number of internal data visualization applications here at Uber, and it didn't take long before an impressive list of new layers had been developed to support these applications.
 The most general of these layers soon started to be reused between applications, and it quickly became clear that including the "best" of these layers in a new official deck.gl release would likely be of high value both to internal and external developers.

 In deck.gl v4, the core layer catalog in deck.gl effectively doubles in size to over a dozen carefully audited, tested and documented [layers](https://uber.github.io/deck.gl/#/documentation/layer-catalog), covering a significantly wider array of geospatial visualization use cases.

 Obviously, while the new layers are the big stars of the release, deck.gl v4 includes more than just the layers.
-It covers almost five months of intensive development, during which have received and addressed many good comments, suggestions, bug reports and feature requests, both from internal and external users.
+It covers almost five months of intensive development, and incorporates improvements addressing an long list of comments, suggestions, bug reports and feature requests from both internal and external users.
 If you are already a deck.gl v3 user, we believe that as you start working with v4, you will find few areas, whether in terms of APIs, documentation, examples or actual code, that haven't received some level of additional polish.

 ### Why a Major Version Bump?